osmandapp/web/main/docs/user/plugins/index.md

 ### [Audio/video notes](./audio-video-notes.md)

-Audio/video notes for future reference in case of need, or just to remember the moment, scene, or interaction, once made, are available from the central storage as well as on the map as an individual layer of user-made stories and thoughts tied to a geolocation.
+Audio/video notes for future reference in case of need, or just to remember the moment, scene, or interaction.
+Once made audio/video notes are available from *My places* as well as on the map as an individual layer of user-made stories and thoughts tied to a geolocation.
 For Android only.

 ### [Parking position](./parking.md)